Skip to content

 The street is full of shopping, from brand-name stores to tiny street vendors.
 You’ll also see many street-front cafes, bakeries, and places to grab a drink.

-Rua Augusta in Lisbon
+Rua Augusta in LisbonPin

 Walking down Rua Augusta isn’t the first place I’d send someone visiting Lisbon, but it’s a convenient way to get to another area we want to explore.
 I don’t mind taking it; there are some neat things to see along the way.
+The cobblestone, architecture, and colorful buildings are enough to keep me happy.

 Arco da Rua Augusta // Praça do Comercio

 Once you pass under Arco da Rua Augusta, you will find yourself in Praça do Comercio.
 This riverfront square was constructed after the great earthquake of 1755.
-Here used to sit a royal complex, Paços da Ribeira, which was destroyed by the tsunami following the earthquake.
+Here used to sit a royal complex, Paços da Ribeira, which was destroyed by the tsunami following the quake.

 Miradouro de Santa Luzia

-After admiring the waterfront at Praça do Comercio it’s time to start heading uphill through one of my favorite areas of Lisbon.
-Head towards Miradouro de Santa Luzia where you will find one of the best views.
+After admiring the waterfront at Praça do Comércio, it’s time to start heading uphill through one of my favorite areas of Lisbon.
+Head towards Miradouro de Santa Luzia, where you will find one of the best views.

 From this viewpoint, you can look over a sea of typical orange tile rooftops and into the water.
 It’s a classic Lisbon scene where you will want to take many photos.
 This miradouro is also a great place to sit down and take a break before you continue your walk deeper into Alfama.

-Miradouro de Santa Luzia in Lisbon, Portugal: Lisbon 2-day Itinerary
+Miradouro de Santa Luzia in Lisbon, Portugal: Lisbon 2-day ItineraryPin

 Alfama District